elpop/widget-server/README.md

     exit
     ```

-    Each module put a verbose output and finish with "OK".
-In the case of the last module DBD::Pg, the installer ask for the pg_config program of the postgresql database, you need to answer this:
+    Each module show a verbose output and finish with "OK".
+In the case of the last module, **DBD::Pg**, the installer ask for the pg_config program of the postgresql database, you need to answer this:

      ```
      /Applications/Postgres.app/Contents/Versions/latest/bin/pg_config